guardian/goo/README.md

 Commands
 --------

 All commands can be run with the helper script, called [goo](../goo).
-For ease of use, an alias could be created for global availability.
-The syntax is similar to gu, where subcommands are used with parameters.
+The syntax is structured around subcommands called with parameters.

+###Version

+Check which version of goo you are using.

+`./goo version` returns:

+    Goo version: 0.X

 ###Groups